LucasDiogo96/S.O.L.I.D/README.md

 `An orange is Red`

 It happens because the orange is using the apple override and not itself override because we using the Apple inheritance.
-We must take care when we use inheritance because if the code its not respecting this principle the behavior of the funcionality can be opposite of what we want.
+We must take care when we use inheritance because if the code its not respecting this principle the behavior of the functionality can be the opposite of what we want.

 Let's imagine that we are coding an application to throw a missile, in this case, we will throw it to the wrong place and it can be expensive and harmful.

 ### The solution.

-In this case the Orange class just needs to implements the fruit inheritance because we are using a abstract class so  the Orange class will has the itself implementation
+In this case the Orange class just needs to implements the fruit inheritance because we are using a abstract class so  the Orange class will has the itself implementation.

 ```csharp
     public class Orange : Fruit